 Gobs of my recipes call for vegetable broth.
-Even, say, chicken noodle soup.
+Even, say, soup that could have chicken in it.
 The main reason is obvious: most of what I make starts out vegetarian, the meat added later to only a portion for my resident carnivore.

 So, a few years ago, I started saving my veggie and herb scraps and freezing them in a gallon freezer bag.
 When the bag is packed to the brim, I brew up a big old pot of vegetable broth concentrate.
 Then I freeze it in measured portions and take it out as I need it, adding water and sometimes salt and, voila: veggie broth!